Welcome to the Edmund Burke Society

 The society is dedicated to the study, interpretation, and application of the life and thought of Edmund Burke.
 Its guiding principle is that the substance of Burke’s political thought should remain the subject of vigorous discussion and debate, and that an interest in his thought and in its significance historically and for us today is sufficient qualification for association.
 Through its activities and publications, the society seeks to present the perennial insight and wisdom of Edmund Burke to a new generation as a salutary guide for action, reform, and renewal.

-The next issue of Studies in Burke and His Time is now in production.
-Volume 25 (2015) will feature:
+The latest issue of Studies in Burke and His Time, Volume 25 (2015) has now been released and may be found on the journal’s page.

 The revival of this society’s journal, Studies in Burke and His Time, coincided fortuitously with the appearance of the second part of F.P.
 Lock’s seminal two-volume biography of Edmund Burke, published by the Clarendon Press in 2006.
 The ensuing ten years have been particularly rich ones for students of Edmund Burke, with substantial publications that have risen to Lock’s work in scope and penetration while providing their own diverse yet strongly coherent perspectives on Burke’s intellectual and political development.